Netherlands Antilles at the Olympics: Dissolution of the Netherlands Antilles

 Following the dissolution of the Netherlands Antilles, the Netherlands Antilles Olympic Committee was no longer recognised as a National Olympic Committee.

 At the 2012 Olympics, participants from the five islands competed as independent athletes under the Olympic flag.
-Three athletes from the former Netherlands Antilles participated as part of the team of Independent Athletes: Liemarvin Bonevacia in the men's athletics (400m), Philipine Van Aanholt in the women's sailing (laser radial class) and Reginald de Windt in the men's judo (81kg).
+Three athletes from the former Netherlands Antilles participated as part of the team of Independent Athletes: Liemarvin Bonevacia in the men's athletics (400m), Phili van Aanholt in the women's sailing (laser radial class) and Reginald de Windt in the men's judo (81kg).
 All three are from Curaçao.
 Churandy Martina competed for the Netherlands.
 At the 2016 Olympics, Martina, Bonevacia, Hensley Paulina and Jean-Julien Rojer competed for the Netherlands while Van Aanholt competed for Aruba.